When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 This is the situation that inspired the app.

 When someone with tinnitus joins a video call, the ringing doesn't stop.
-Between sentences, during pauses, while listening β€” the tinnitus fills every silence.
-Most existing tinnitus apps pause the moment another app uses audio.
+Between sentences, during pauses, while listening β€” tinnitus fills every silence.
+Most apps pause the moment another app uses audio.
 Your sound therapy stops exactly when you need it most.

 Tinnitus Relief App was built to solve this.
-Background play keeps your selected masking sound running during phone calls, Zoom, Teams, Google Meet, and FaceTime.
+Background play keeps your selected sound running during phone calls, Zoom, Teams, Google Meet, and FaceTime.
 The other person hears nothing different.
-You hear gentle relief underneath the conversation.
+You hear steady relief underneath the conversation.

 The app uses an audio mixing mode that layers sound therapy underneath other audio sources instead of competing with them.
-This is why you can play a YouTube video, take a call, or join a meeting β€” and the masking never stops.
-This is the app's core feature, and it's free.
+This is why you can take a call, join a meeting, or play a YouTube video β€” and the masking never stops.
+This feature is free for all users.
 No subscription required.

 Suggested Starting Setup